Humanity’s ongoing quest to end epidemics and escape contagion

 Today, a look at our never-ending quest to escape contagion.
 We also talk about the myth of ‘Patient Zero’ and a lunar pandemic that never happened.

-- Richard Conniff is a National Magazine Award-winning writer for Smithsonian magazine, National Geographic, and other publications.
+- Richard Conniff: National Magazine Award-winning writer for Smithsonian magazine, National Geographic, and other publications.
 He’s also a former Guggenheim Fellow.
 His most recent book is Ending Epidemics: A History of Escape From Contagion.

-- Leyla Mei is a New York City-based writer and medical historian.
+- Leyla Mei: New York City-based writer and medical historian.
 She has a PhD in American history and writes about disease, risk and race.

-- Dagomar DeGroot is an associate professor of environmental history at Georgetown University.
+- Dagomar DeGroot: Associate professor of environmental history at Georgetown University.
 His work has appeared in Aeon magazine, The Conversation, and The Washington Post, among other outlets.
 His most recent book, Ripples in the Cosmic Ocean: An Environmental History of Humanity's Place in the Solar System, will be published in 2024.

 Subscribe to The Noseletter, an email compendium of merriment, secrets, and ancient wisdom brought to you by The Colin McEnroe Show.

-Colin McEnroe, Jonathan McNicol, Cat Pastor, and Lily Tyson contributed to this show
+Colin McEnroe, Jonathan McNicol, Cat Pastor, and Lily Tyson contributed to this show, which originally aired on June 22, 2023.